AkramCodeNinja110/azure_serverless_web_app/README.md

 Wrap-Up:
 Documentation: Finalized all project deliverables and ensured documentation was complete.
 Issues Faced: Coordinating final tasks and ensuring completeness.
-Solutions: Completed tasks with attention to detail and reviewed all deliverables.
+Solutions: Completed tasks with attention to detail and reviewed all deliverables..